About the Project

-After the collapse of the Soviet Union in 1991, the Kyrgyz Republic was an early adopter of land reform and currently its agriculture sector is driven by small-scale irrigated agriculture and pasture-based livestock production.
-Two-thirds of the rural population are employed in the sector, with the average farm size less than one hectare and small-scale farmers owning most livestock.
-The majority of these rural households are dependent on crop and livestock sales for their livelihoods, however household food insecurity is high and fluctuates both seasonally and regionally – particularly among children and women.
-Most food insecure households rely on a single income, have small household plot sizes and limited livestock.
-Adverse climatic conditions means irrigated agriculture has a major influence on production, rural household incomes, and consequently on food security in the country.
+After the collapse of the Soviet Union in 1991, the Kyrgyz Republic was an early adopter of land reform.
+Currently, the country’s agriculture sector is driven by small-scale irrigated agriculture and pasture-based livestock production.
+Two-thirds of the rural population are employed in the sector, with an average farm size of less than 1 hectare and small-scale farmers owning most livestock.
+The majority of these rural households are dependent on crop and livestock sales for their livelihoods.
+However, food insecurity is high and fluctuates both seasonally and regionally, particularly among children and women.
+Most food-insecure households rely on a single income and have small household plot sizes and limited livestock.
+Adverse climatic conditions mean that irrigated agriculture has a major influence on production, rural household incomes, and, consequently, food security.

 - Technical Peer Review Document (Review 1 and Review 2)